 Originally anything but an urban dweller, I grew up in a small village in Northamptonshire.
 I then left to study for A levels in the rural idyll of the Monkton Valley, just outside Bath.
 I say ‘study’ but that word has a broad semantic range.
 For the next decade I travelled around the South of England reading Mechanical Engineering for three years at the University of Warwick, serving as an Air Engineer Officer in the Royal Navy and teaching at Shiplake College, Henley on Thames.
 But I’ve been in London since 1996 and Balham since 2002.
 I came to London to study at the Cornhill Training Course and to work at Dundonald Church, in the pleasant suburb of Wimbledon.
 It was a gentle introduction to the metropolis for a boy from the regions!
 The only professional qualification I’ve ever had was as a National Pool Lifeguard.
 It’s since expired.

 After training at Oak Hill Theological College and studying for a semester at Moore Theological College, I returned south of the river in 2002 to lead a small church plant to Balham.
 And so, Christ Church Balham, the church of which I am currently the lead pastor was planted in October 2002.
-We launched an evening congregation with 25 people, the majority of whom came from St Andrew’s and The Bible Talks.
+We launched an evening congregation with 25 people, the majority of whom came from the evening congregation at Dundonald and Christ Church Mayfair.
 Under God we’ve seen modest growth and have been able to plant a morning congregation in the same venue.
 In recent years we’ve been able to support the planting of Brixton Local Church (BLoC) under the leadership of Jay Marinner and Streatham Central Church (SCC) under the leadership of Alex Lyell.

 It’s worth saying that the views expressed here, on this blog, are mine alone.
 They do not necessarily represent the views of our church council, the staff of Co-Mission or indeed anyone else but me.
 If you find them true and therefore helpful, praise God and ‘publish them abroad’!
 If they’re untrue and therefore damaging, blame me and me alone.
 The views expressed on any one day are the settled conviction of that time.
 But I change my mind.
 I’m allowed to do that aren’t I?
 It’s called repentance.